fundakk/Pharus/README.md

 	};

 This part is self-explanatory.
 It's starting serial communication, initializing SD card (and printing of what is on that card), and starting Wi-Fi Access Point and DNS server.
-You can change `WiFi.softAP("Pharus");` to your desired hotspot name.

 	void setup() {
 	  Serial.begin(115200);